 Newborns in the first week drink less than 50 millilitres per feeding.
 This intake more than doubles in around a month’s time, with each feeding being around 100 to 120 millilitres.
 At this point, the baby is drinking approximately a litre of milk a day.
 When your baby begins solid food, they will naturally drink less and less milk until they are weaned completely.

-Foremilk is produced at the start of a breastfeeding session.
-It is dilute and has a hint of blue to it.
+Fore milk is produced at the start of a breastfeeding session.
+It is dilute and has a hint of blue colour to it.
 Its function is mainly to quench the baby’s thirst.
-Hindmilk is released at the end of the nursing session.
+Hind milk is released at the end of the nursing session.
 It is creamy as it has a high amount of fat.
 Its role is to help your baby gain weight and feel satisfied.
-There is no clear point at which fore milk changes into hindmilk, as it happens gradually.
+There is no clear point at which fore milk changes into hind milk, as it happens gradually.

-After delivery, it is important for you to establish a solid support network composed of family members and friends.
+After the delivery, it is important for you to establish a solid support network composed of family members and friends.
 They can provide both encouragement as well as emotional help during this period.
 If you are a first-time mother, please understand that breastfeeding does not always occur as expected.
 Sometimes there can be troubles with milk flow, breast infections, baby refusing milk, and so on.
 None of these problems are permanent, even if they feel like they are at that point.
-There are several great online sources that can help you with any breastfeeding related topic.
-Anyway, if you are concerned about something, you can always consult your doctor.
-Finally, it is essential that you maintain a healthy balanced diet supplemented with enough hydration.
+There are several great online sources that can help you with any breastfeeding-related topic.
+If you are concerned about something, you can always consult your doctor.
+Finally, it is essential that you maintain a healthy, balanced diet supplemented with enough hydration.
 After all, until your baby stops depending on your breast milk, you are still eating for two.